-Engineering is not just for the men, as women engineers like Ffion Davies-Cale prove.
+Engineering isn't just for men, as female engineers like Ffion Davies-Cale prove.
 She’s keen to bring more women into engineering, to help deliver the diversity of thought needed to make the shift to cleaner energy.

-Hi, I’m Ffion.
-I’m 28 and I work as an Operational Strategy Engineer at National Grid.
+Hi, I’m Ffion and I work as an Operational Strategy Engineer at National Grid.

 I love my job because every day is different and challenging, in a positive way, and I have a real sense of achievement when my opinion and experience matters in decision-making.